-He worked in Saint George, UT for about 2 years and 6 months.
-Dr. Almeida was affiliated with Dixie Regional Medical Center and Cedar City Hospital.
+He worked in Saint George, UT for two years, where he was affiliated with Dixie Regional Medical Center and Cedar City Hospital.
 He worked as a nephrologist attending in outpatient and in-patient settings.
-He has experience in Hemodialysis, peritoneal dialysis, Home dialysis, and critical care nephrology Continuous Renal Replacement Therapy.
-He started and managed the in-patient Plasmapheresis/Therapeutic Plasma Exchange Program at Dixie Regional Medical Center.
+He has experience in hemodialysis, peritoneal dialysis, home dialysis, and critical care nephrology Continuous Renal Replacement Therapy.
+He started and managed the inpatient plasmapheresis/therapeutic plasma exchange program at Dixie Regional Medical Center.
 In addition, He has also experience in “the daily bread and butter” outpatient kidney diseases management, including: primary and secondary glomerulo-nephritides, resistant and secondary hypertension, medical management of patients in different stages of Chronic kidney Disease (CKD), anemia and CDK, CKD-related bone-metabolic diseases, Lupus, etc. As well as working with patients with electrolytes, acid base disorders, and some genetic kidney diseases including: polycystic kidney disease, Batters, Gitelman’s, atypical Hemolytic Uremic Syndrome (a-HUS), etc. He has experience in management of kidney transplant patients, from different transplant program but especially with the transplant programs from the University of Utah and Intermountain.

-Now Dr. Almeida is joining the Revere Health family and he will be happy to work with you and helping to manage your kidney and hypertension issues.
-His personal experiences, clinical and research training have given him a solid framework for coming to Provo with a renewed interest in this passionate and continuously evolving field of the medicine.
+At Revere Health he helps patients manage kidney and hypertension issues.
+His personal experiences, clinical and research training have given him a solid framework and interest in the continuously evolving field of medicine.